ActianCorp/vector_housekeeping/README.md

 Multiple params after installation id: optional list of databases within this installation to housekeep.
 If none provided, will work through all databases in installation except iidbdb and imadb

 If you have table-specific modify scripts, place them in a folder named after the database with a <tablename>.sql file name extension.

 If you have a table-specific optimizedb command-line, place it in the same folder and named matching the table name, but with a .opt file name extension and it will be used instead of the default operation.
 Note that this must be the whole optimizedb command-line, not just the options.
-The default optimizedb operation looks at key columns only (i.e. -zk) and also depends on the size of the table, introducing sampling of data for larger tables.
+The default optimizedb operation looks at key columns only (i.e. -zk) but also depends on the size of the table, fixing the max size of the histograms at 4000 cells for tables more than 30k rows.

+BEWARE: default behaviour is to gather stats on all columns of all tables, so for really wide tables, this will take a long time.
+In cases like this, please adopt the table-specific method to pick out only columns used in WHERE clauses, using the -r <tablename> and -a <column name> flags to optimizedb.

 Output gets logged to $HOUSEKEEPING_LOG, or else /tmp if this variable is not set.

+## What housekeeping does it not do ?

+It does not automatically housekeep the various log files in an installation, but maybe it should do this.
+This should really be handled by logrotate though, same as all other log files on Linux.

+It does not automatically turn on INFO level logging - but maybe it should.
+This makes it possible to see query times in vectorwise.log, as well as other information.

+It does not automatically turn on global gathering of query profiles - but maybe it should.

+It does not automatically turn on gathering of query trace information via trace point SC930 - but maybe it should.